meteostat/weather-stations/README.md

 # Weather Stations
 A weather station is a location where meteorological data is measured.
 Most countries operate public weather station networks in order to monitor weather and climate.
 This repository provides a list of public weather stations everyone can contribute to.
 The data is maintained by the [Meteostat project](https://meteostat.net/en).

+You can download the list of weather stations in JSON format:
+* [**Full dump**](https://bulk.meteostat.net/stations/full.json.gz) with Meteostat inventory data
+* [**Lite dump**](https://bulk.meteostat.net/stations/lite.json.gz) without historical locations and inventory data

+Additional information about the Meteostat bulk data interface is available in the [documentation](https://dev.meteostat.net/bulk).
 ## Data Structure
 The `stations` directory contains one JSON file per weather station.
 The files are named after the station's Meteostat ID and hold one JSON object which describes the respective weather station.
 ### Properties